Real-time speech translation with 3-second latency

 Voice

-The client sends Base64-encoded audio and image data using the input_audio_buffer.append and input_image_buffer.append events.
-Audio input is required.
-Image input is optional.
+Send Base64-encoded audio and image data using the input_audio_buffer.append and input_image_buffer.append events.
+Audio input is required; image input is optional.

-Images can be from local files or a real-time video stream.
-The server automatically detects the start and end of the audio and triggers a model response.
+Images can be from a local file or captured in real time from a video stream.
+The server automatically detects speech boundaries and triggers the model response.

-When the server detects the end of the audio, the model responds.
-The response format depends on the configured output modality.
+The model responds when the server detects the end of speech.
+The response format depends on the output modality.

 - Text-only output The server returns the complete translated text in a response.text.done event.